Complete WEBD-110 and WEBD-125

 Capitalize on the growing demand for web designers and developers with an integrated degree.
-Designed for working adults, Champlain's online associate degree in web design and development will familiarize you with both creative design and back-end programming, and help you hone your existing web skills or launch your career in this dynamic field.
+Champlain's online associate degree in web design and development will familiarize you with both creative design and back-end programming, and help you hone your existing web skills or launch your career in this dynamic field.

 Build Your Career Future

 With an integrated approach, our online web design and development associate degree will help you build key technical skills (including knowledge of over 19 key applications, platforms, and programming languages, listed below) in addition to in-demand soft skills such as problem-solving and communication.
 You'll emerge prepared to build fully functional, well-designed websites that are effective, user-focused, secure, and achieve business goals.
 Plus, it's a solid stepping stone toward a full bachelor's degree in web design & development for those who are returning to school after time away, or embarking on their first degree.